Free Shipping on orders over $500. *Australia Only

 Varieties are the Spice of Life!

-As with every Australian denomination, one should always check the $1 coins in your change for variations from the standard design.
-Such Varieties may be created by a change in production techniques at the RAM, or by cracks and other damage to the coin dies, or broader issues with the coin press.
+From our first official mint, the Sydney Mint, through to the Melbourne Mint, Perth Mint and Royal Australian Mint, Australia has a grand history of coin ‘Varieties’ – coins that vary in some way from the standard design for their denominations.
+Such Varieties may be created by a change in production techniques, or by cracks and other damage to coin dies, or broader issues with the coin press.
 New Varieties emerge on a regular basis, so, who knows?
 Maybe you’ll be the one to discover a new type!

 Inevitably trading at well over face value, especially in premium grade, here’s some of the $1 Varieties you might find in change…